Contact Us | info@foundation.builders

 MAIN COMPONENTS AND ACTIVITIES

-Consistent with the above background, problem analysis, objectives, and coverage, the Institute will utilize previous experience acquired by the organization over the years to implement similar project activities.
+Consistent with the above background, problem analysis, objectives, and coverage, the institute utilizes previous experience acquired by the organization over the years to implement similar project activities.

 Small-scale Enterprise and Sustainability Development

-With oversight from the Institute staff, the business students will manage the Enterprise, and vocational students will be able to be employed at the manufacturing facility while attending classes.
-A portion of the profits from the manufacturing enterprise will be used for the operating cost of the Institute.
+With oversight from the Institute staff, the business students will manage the enterprise, and vocational students will be able to be employed at the manufacturing facility while attending classes.
+A portion of the profits from the manufacturing enterprise help cover the institute's operating costs.

-An initial SME will start in the second year of the Institute.
-The Institute enterprise will hire our past and present students to work and manage the plant to repurpose used sea containers into modular units for residential and commercial use.
+An initial SME will start in the second year of the institute.
+The Nairobi, Kenya Institute enterprise will hire our past and present students to work and manage the plant to repurpose used sea containers into modular units for residential and commercial use.

 The Manufacturing Enterprise will incorporate the classroom with the practical application of the student's vocational and business training.
 The vocational students will be able to apply skills learned in the classroom to on-the-job application with measured results.

-The Manufacturing Enterprise will contribute to the sustainability of the Institute by providing income to support both the Enterprise and the Institute.
-The Enterprise will help cover the cost of teachers, facilitators, and administration as those national staff members teach and facilitate the students producing the repurposed modules.
+The Manufacturing Enterprise contributes to the institute's sustainability by providing income to support both the enterprise and the institute.
+The enterprise will help cover the cost of teachers, facilitators, and administration as those national staff members teach and facilitate the students producing the repurposed modules.

-Through the FBII-Community Coordinator, the Manufacturing Enterprise provides needed resources to the community while empowering our graduates to start and maintain their SMEs, supporting the community.
+Through the FBII-Community Coordinator, the Manufacturing Enterprise provides the needed resources to the community while empowering our graduates to start and maintain their SMEs and support the community.

 Vocational Skills Training

-Students will be trained in vocational skills identified with existing opportunities.
-The following skills are considered options: Welding, carpentry, masonry, literacy, and numeracy skills are built into the training program.
+Students trained in vocational skills identified with existing opportunities.
+The following skills are considered options: Welding, carpentry, masonry, literacy, and numeracy skills built into the training program.
 The first cohort of students will focus on welding, metal fabrication, blueprint reading, and design.

 Specific Activities: